 - 1. A member entitled to attend and vote at the AGM is entitled to appoint one or more proxies to attend, speak and vote in his stead.
 Where more than one proxy is appointed, each proxy must be appointed to exercise the rights attached to a different share or shares.
 A proxy need not be a member of the Company.
-In order to be valid an appointment of proxy must be returned by one of the following methods: - via Capital Registrar's website www.capitashareportal.com; or - in hard copy form by post, by courier or by hand to the Company's Registrars, Capita Asset Services, PXS 1, 34 Beckenham Road, Beckenham, Kent BR3 4ZF; or - in the case of CREST members, by utilising the CREST electronic proxy appointment service in accordance with the procedures set out below and in each case, to be received by the Company not less than 48 hours before the time of the meeting.
+In order to be valid an appointment of proxy must be returned by one of the following methods: - via Capita Registrar's website www.capitashareportal.com; or - in hard copy form by post, by courier or by hand to the Company's Registrars, Capita Asset Services, PXS 1, 34 Beckenham Road, Beckenham, Kent BR3 4ZF; or - in the case of CREST members, by utilising the CREST electronic proxy appointment service in accordance with the procedures set out below and in each case, to be received by the Company not less than 48 hours before the time of the meeting.
+Any amended proxy appointment must be received by this time.